MicrosoftDocs/win32/desktop-src/DMWmiBridgeProv/mdm-clientcertificateinstall-scep01-01.md

 Supported operations are Get, Add and Delete.

-Calling Delete on the this node should delete the corresponding SCEP certificate.
+Calling Delete on this node should delete the corresponding SCEP certificate.

 The following syntax is simplified from Managed Object Format (MOF) code and includes all of the inherited properties.